 - Hillsboro Village: REVV (grab a NASH hat here), Posh (a stylish boutique that has a great denim selection) and Apple & Oak (unique home goods and gifts that everyone will love) and Hey Rooster General Store (a “modern general store” with precious local gifts and goodies).

-- West Nashville: The newly opened L&L Marketplace is your one-stop shop for a fun morning with fitness, food and shopping.
+- West Nashville: L&L Market is your one-stop shop for a fun morning with fitness, food and shopping.
 Take a class at CycleBar or Bend and Zen Hot Yoga, grab a coffee and acai bowl at Honest Coffee Roasters, take a peek inside Mary Lawless Lee’s stunning store, Happily Grey and pop around all the rest of the sweet shops in this beautiful building.
 Here’s your full scoop on what you can see and do at L&L!

 If you follow this guide, you are guaranteed to leave exhausted and well-bonded with your besties.

 Want a more low-key yet enjoyable bachelorette getaway?
 Fly to Nashville, but get a ride just south of town to Franklin, TN.
 See all about Franklin here:

 Looking for more weekend getaways?
 We’ve got you covered.
 Just click here.